Watch or Listen Now

 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

 Welcome to Deliberate Leaders.
-I am Alison Dunn, host and founder of the Deliberate Leaders podcast where we are bringing you interviews to help you on your leadership journey.
+I am your host Alison Dunn, Executive Business Coach and founder of the Deliberate Leaders podcast where we are bringing you interviews to help you on your leadership journey.
 Our guest today is Michael Schein, who is the CEO of Micro Fame Media.
 He is also a contributor to Forbes, Fortune and Inc magazine’s, his business Micro Fame Media turns consultants into thought leaders and businesses into recognized authorities in their fields.
 So, Michael, if it’s okay, I’d like to do our first segment of this interview as almost a quick study on at I call it our deliberate conversations segments.
 And this is an opportunity for you to share one deliberate leadership nugget with our listeners.
 Is that okay?
 Are you good with that?
 I am.
 Okay.
 Fantastic.
 What is your top leadership tip that you give people?

 A leadership tip that I give people or that use that you use or gift either side.